Kotlin/kotlin-spec/docs/src/md/kotlin.core/builtins.md

 `kotlin.Char` is the built-in classifier type which represents a single Unicode symbol in [UCS-2][UCS-2] character encoding.
 It is the type of [character literals][Character literals].

+> Important: a platform implementation may *extend* the supported character encodings, e.g., to UTF-16.

 ### `kotlin.String`

 `kotlin.String` is the built-in classifier type that represents a sequence of Unicode symbol in [UCS-2][UCS-2] character encoding.
 It is the type of the result of [string interpolation][String interpolation expressions].

+> Important: a platform implementation may *extend* the supported character encodings, e.g., to UTF-16.

 [UCS-2]: https://standards.iso.org/ittf/PubliclyAvailableStandards/c069119_ISO_IEC_10646_2017.zip

+### `kotlin.Enum`

+TODO(Everything)